machine-learning-apps/IssuesLanguageModel/hyperparam_sweep/README.md

 ## Notes About Hyper-Parameter Methodology

 We let the tuning run for approximately one week on 24 total GPUs (3 [p3.16xlarge](https://aws.amazon.com/ec2/instance-types/p3/) instances with 8 GPUs each.).
-We ran the on 20% of the training data in order more quickly search the hyper-parameter space.
+We ran the sweep on 20% of the training data in order more quickly search the hyper-parameter space.
 The best parameters found from tuning are used to choose parameters on the full data.
 Please see the main [README](/REAMDE.md) of this repo on how to locate the final model.